nasa/Common-Metadata-Repository/search-app/docs/api.md

 ```

 ### <a name="granule-search-by-parameters"></a> Granule Search By Parameters
-The CMR does not permit queries across all granules in all collections in order to provide fast search responses.
+**Note:** The CMR does not permit queries across all granules in all collections in order to provide fast search responses.
 Granule queries must target a subset of the collections in the CMR using a condition like provider, provider_id, concept_id, collection_concept_id, short_name, version or entry_title.

 #### <a name="find-all-granules"></a> Find all granules for a collection.